hpaluch/i2c-cjmcu-75/ch341-i2c-lm75a/README.md

 CH341 library version: 33
 Opening device# 0
 CH341 driver  version: 34
-tempRaw is 6880 (0x1ae0)
+tempRaw is 6912 (0x1b00)
+Int Temp is 27 degrees of Celsius
-Temp is 26 degrees of Celsius
+Temp is 27.0 degrees of Celsius
 ```

 [Using I2C board CJMCU-75 with LM75A]:  https://github.com/hpaluch/i2c-cjmcu-75